 Getting around the island is easy by hiring a car, scooter, bicycle, or using public transport.
 A bus service runs around the island and you can use T-Money Card (Seoul).
 Taxis can be expensive, and you should avoid them for long distances.

-Jeju City and Seogwipo are the best places to stay in Jeju island without a car because they are two big cities on the island with plenty of things to do and see on foot and by buses.
-Jeju City is the most convenient location close to the island’s airport, port, and main bus station.
+Jeju City and Seogwipo are the best places to stay on Jeju island without a car.
+They are both easily accessible by bus, and easily explored on foot.
+Jeju City is the most convenient area for car-free travelers as it is close to the island’s airport, port, and main bus station.

-- Best areas to stay in Jeju island for tourists
+Map of areas in Jeju island for tourists:

-Jeju City is the best area to stay in Jeju island for first-time travelers because it is the capital city and the transport hub of the island, home to the Jeju International Airport, bus terminal, and main ferry terminal.
-Jeju City offers plenty of accommodations, seafood restaurants, cafes, karaoke bars, and shops.
+Jeju City is the overall best area to stay in Jeju island for first-time travelers.
+It is the capital city and the transport hub of the island, home to Jeju International Airport, bus terminal, and main ferry terminal.
+Jeju City offers plenty of hotels, seafood restaurants, cafes, karaoke bars, and shops.

 One of the major attractions is the Mt.
 Hallasan, South Korea’s highest holy mountain and UNESCO World Natural Heritage Site.
 There are many hiking trails in the Hallasan National Park but only Gwaneumsa and Seongpanak trails go up to its summit where you can find Baengnokdam Lake.